 الْمَاضِيُّ الْمَبْنِيُّ لِلْمَعْلُومِ

-In this section we will discuss the اَلْفِعْلُ الْمَاضِيُّ (the past tense verb) which in Arabic is used to describe actions that are finished.
-In particular the الْمَاضِيُّ الْمَبْنِيُّ لِلْمَعْلُومِ i.e. the past-tense Active verb.
+The اَلْفِعْلُ الْمَاضِيُّ is a past tense verb, which in Arabic is used to describe actions that are finished.
+This lesson will focus on the past-tense Active verb i.e. the الْمَاضِيُّ الْمَبْنِيُّ لِلْمَعْلُومِ.

 We have stated that in Arabic, every active فِعْلٌ (verb) comes with an inside pronoun (ضَمَيْرٌ مُسْتَتِرٌ) which is the doer (فَاعِلٌ).